 Xushaofa is a china brand and it is ITTF approved.

 - Hardness: Xushoafa 40+ is the hardest ball among the other plastic balls.
 And it is a little weightier than celluloid balls.
-The weight makes it slow.
+As a result, the weight makes it a little slow.

 - Roundness: Being a seamless ball you won’t find any flaw in the roundness of the Xushaofa 40+.

 - Bouncing Quality: The harder a ball the more bounce it will.
 Being a hardball, the bounce rate is high and it sounds like a celluloid ball.

 - Sping Quality: You can’t expect a high spin on the Xushaofa 40+, because this ball made for considering beginners.

 If you see the list of best ping pong equipment brands around, perhaps you will notice the name Siga on top.